PM takes notice of Srinagar Highway accident

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Minister for Information and Broadcasting Senator Shibli Faraz Tuesday said Prime Minister Imran Khan took strict notice and condemned in strong words the incident in which a squad of vehicles jumped the light here and resulted in loss of lives.
+ISLAMABAD: Minister for Information and Broadcasting Senator Shibli Faraz Tuesday said Prime Minister Imran Khan took strict notice and condemned in strong words the incident in which a squad of vehicles broke the red traffic signal here and resulted in loss of lives.

 He added that the prime minister instructed the federal and provincial governments to strictly discourage use of security and protocol squads on roads which create a culture of fear and impunity.
 He pointed out that a mechanism was already in place under which committees recommended bullet proof cars and security staff for vulnerable citizens.